Al-Muhandis/dataTable-demo/README.md

 ```

 # Frontend
 The template is used as a frontend framework `sb-admin` https://github.com/startbootstrap/startbootstrap-sb-admin/
+The JS frameworks: jQuery, dataTables https://datatables.net, celledit https://github.com/ejbeaty/CellEdit
  It can be used for that any other

 # demo video